-The guru Yogananda foretold a third and fourth World War, Europe devastated, Russia annihilated, and England finished - all was to happen before the year 2000 CE.
-These things did not happen as foretold . . .
+The guru Yogananda foretold a third and fourth World War, Europe devastated, Russia annihilated, and England finished - all of it before the year 2000 CE.
+These things did not happen as he foretold.
 Consider the implications.
-(Kriyananda 2011:125-26; 1973, ch 6).
+(Kriyananda 2011:125-26; 1973, chap.
+6).

-The Old Testament says how to deal with false prophets (Deuteronomy 18:20-22), and in the gospel of Matthew (5:17-19) Jesus vouches for that handling as well.
-Yogananda and his Self-Realization Fellowship say they support Jesus.
-See what they say and compare with what they do and have done; that is good counsel.
+The Old Testament says false prophets are to be killed (Deuteronomy 18:20-22).
+In the gospel of Matthew (5:17-19) Jesus vouches for such handling also.
+Yogananda and his Self-Realization Fellowship say they support Jesus; see what they say and compare with what they do and have done; that is good counsel.

 Gullibility and downfalls

-Now, for most people, getting duped and much exploited by trust is a matter of not using their intelligence wisely, and having above-average intelligence is no protection against behaving stupidly, affirms Stephen Greenspan.
-(2009:149).
+Now, for most people, getting duped and much exploited by trust is a matter of not using their intelligence wisely, and having above-average intelligence is no protection against behaving stupidly, affirms Stephen Greenspan in Annals of Gullibility: Why We Get Duped and How to Avoid It (2009:149).

 The guru caught redhanded